sfonzo96/programacion-2/Cursado/Actividades/monitor-proyecto-final/monitor-php-server/README.md

 ## Contributing

-Small fixes and improvements welcome.
+Small fixes and improvements are welcomed.
 Keep changes minimal and add a short note in the PR describing the intent.